Miss-Solomon/Task-Planner-Web-App/README.md

 General Objectives:

-+ Create a Task Planner web app from scratch.
++ Create a task planner web app from scratch using HTML, CSS, Bootstrap and Javascript.
 + Demonstrate the technical and non-technical skills developed during the Junior Web Developer program.

 Collaborators: